Revealing Fine-Grained Values and Opinions in Large Language Models: Analysis

-Next, we illustrate commonalities between the tropes uncovered in different settings by showing the overlap of tropes present in the responses of different political orientation prompts in \Cref{fig:trope-venn}.
+Next, we illustrate commonalities between the tropes uncovered in different settings by showing the overlap of tropes present in the responses of different political orientation prompts for the ``Social Values'' category of questions in \autoref{fig:trope-venn}.
 For visualisation purposes we collapse mainstream right and left into one category.
-Recall from \Cref{fig:pc-models}, \Cref{fig:tropes-pol-pct}, and \Cref{fig:regression-closed} that in the closed-form setting, we observe stark differences between the stances of models prompted with different political orientations.
+Recall from ~\autoref{fig:pc-models}, \autoref{fig:tropes-pol-pct} and \autoref{fig:regression-closed} that in the closed-form setting, we observe stark differences between the stances of models prompted with different political orientations.
 In contrast, analyzing tropes in the open-ended responses allows us to see that many justifications and explanations are shared across models prompted with different political orientations.
-17 tropes appear across all political orientations, including e.g. \textit{``The establishment maintains the status quo''} and \textit{``Neglecting rehabilitation perpetuates crime cycles''}, with an additional 39 tropes shared across each pair of political orientations.
+32 tropes appear across all political orientations, including e.g. \textit{``Marijuana is less harmful than other legal substances and has medical benefits''} and \textit{``Unsustainable theaters or museums should reconsider their business models''}, with an additional 79 tropes shared across each pair of political orientations.
 This demonstrates that coarse-grained analysis of latent values and opinions, while showing holistic differences between models, can potentially hide similarities in the value-laden text that different models are prone to generating.